 - Compliance and Adequacy: The statement is subject to court approval, ensuring that it contains sufficient information for creditors to evaluate the plan’s feasibility and risks.

-The balloting process serves as a critical mechanism for creditors to express approval or rejection of the restructuring plan.
-This process must adhere to established legal standards to ensure the validity and fairness of the vote.
-Subsequently, the confirmation hearing evaluates whether the plan meets statutory criteria for approval and addresses any objections raised during balloting.
+Creditors vote on the restructuring plan through a formal balloting process, and the court then evaluates whether the plan meets statutory criteria for confirmation.
+The balloting process must adhere to established legal standards to ensure the validity and fairness of each vote.
+The confirmation hearing that follows evaluates whether the plan satisfies all requirements for approval and addresses any objections raised during the voting process.

 Balloting Process Overview